kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-137. We could use the syntax outlined previously to set labels, titles, tick marks, etc.

-138. We can also combine elements of a scatter plot and line plot to have points connected by a line:
+We can also combine elements of a scatter plot and line plot to have points connected by a line:

 ```Python
 # set x values
 x = np.linspace(0, 10, 30)